roost88/ucd-csci2312-pa2/README.md

 The number of dimensions in the KMeans constructor should match the majority of the dimensions of the Points you intend to read in from the input file.

-SCORE_DIFF_THRESHOLD in Cluster.cpp must be set to a double that is less than 1.0 and greater than 0.
+SCORE_DIFF_THRESHOLD in Cluster.h must be set to a double that is less than 1.0 and greater than 0.
-This value should change depending on the amount of k Clusters you want to output.
+The value changes depending on the amount of Clusters (k) you want to output.
+The higher the value of "k", the lower the SCORE_DIFF_THRESHOLD can be.

+The computerClusteringScore function in KMeans has been fixed.